Will I outlive my retirement money?

-It’s a question many of us ask ourselves.
-After all, it’s not easy to know how our retirement investments will continue to perform, how long we’ll live, or how much we’ll actually be spending each month when we’re done working.
-So worry can start to set in, when you’d rather be excited about what life after work could bring.
+It's a question many of us ask ourselves.
+After all, it's not easy to know how our retirement investments will continue to perform, how long we'll live or how much we'll actually be spending each month when we're done working.
+Worry can set in, when you'd rather be excited about what life after work could bring.

 Patrick Blevins, a State Farm® agent in Waynesboro, Virginia, helps people ease that worry when he explains how an annuity (which some people refer to as a life annuity) can benefit them in retirement.

 Keep in mind, the following information pertains to fixed annuities only.
 Variable annuities work differently and have an investment risk component.